treigerm/treigerm.github.io/index.md

     as part of the <a href="https://aims.robots.ox.ac.uk/">AIMS Centre for Doctoral Training</a>.
     I have broad interests in probabilistic machine learning, Bayesian statistics and deep learning.
+    On a high-level, I like to <i>build tools which help people make better data-driven decisions</i>.
     More specifically, I do research in the field of probabilistic programming languages (PPLs).
 The goal of PPLs is to automate inference for any type of probabilistic model that could be expressed in a programming